-If you have talked to anyone about the possibility of bankruptcy, no doubt you have heard as many differing opinions as people you have talked to.
-Do not listen to the various bankruptcy myths that only cause confusion and anxiety.
+Have you talked to anyone about the possibility of bankruptcy?
+If so, you have heard as many differing opinions as people you have talked to.
+Do not listen to the various bankruptcy myths.
+They cause confusion and anxiety.
 Talk with an experienced lawyer who can help you understand the truth and find the debt relief you need.

 At The Law Offices of Ronald I. Chorches, based in Hartford, Connecticut, we bring decades of experience and knowledge to every case we handle.
-Attorney Ronald I. Chorches and our entire team are committed to helping you understand your options and make smart choices for your financial future.
+Attorney Ronald I. Chorches and team are committed to helping you make smart choices for your financial future.

 This is simply not true.
 Not only have many successful people filed for bankruptcy, but bankruptcy is rarely the personal fault of the person filing.
 More often, the substantial debt that causes people to file for bankruptcy comes from sudden medical emergencies, inadvertent job losses or the simple fact of rising costs in a struggling economy.